 — Viv hosts We Are Women, shortlisted for Podcast of the Year at the 2017 Audio Production Awards: latest episode (“Traditions”) with Grace Dent, Jen Brister, Amber Butchart and Kate Watson-Smyth.

-— Viv’s brand new 2017 show ANCHORWOMAN: WHEN THE NEWS GETS TOO MUCH runs from 3 to 26 August (not 14) at 5pm at Stand 5, York Place.
+— Viv’s 2017 show ANCHORWOMAN: WHEN THE NEWS GETS TOO MUCH ran at The Stand, Edinburgh, through August and had its finale at Zedel Piccadilly in September.
 As featured on: BBC R2’s Steve Wright Show and BBC R4’s Bringing Up Britain.

 — See Viv talking to Andrew Neil on BBC1’s The Daily Politics about news overload in the age of alternative facts here.